nmrdata/bigmap-solid-state-nmr/README.md

 The website [www.nmrium.org](https://www.nmrium.org/) is able to load a Table Of Contents (TOC) as a JSON file.

-If you would like to have a menu on the left containing many group of spectra you should load a correctly formatted `.json` file.
+If order to have a menu on the left containing many group of spectra you should load a correctly formatted `.json` file.
 In this case the URL has the following structure:

 <kbd>https://www.nmrium.org/nmrium</kbd><kbd>#?json=</kbd><kbd>jsonURL</kbd>